Ayios Andreas (Tophane): Paphos Gate

 On the west side of the city the gate of St. Domenico (now the Paphos Gate) probably occupies the position of the medieval gate of the same name.
 It formerly adjoined the famous monastery and royal chateau of St. Domenico, the creation of King James I of Cyprus at the end of the 14th century, of which not a vestige now remains.
 This gate was closed by the British when they made the new opening at the side through the ramparts in 1878.

 Maronite church

 The Chapel of the Maronite community in Nicosia was in the past a mere room in the house of the Maronite Vicar-General.
 The Vicar-General's house was in no sense a public building and dated from 1897.
 At the side of this house was a small convent of French "Sisters of St. Joseph" with a school attached.
 This was also considered as a private house and has but later adapted to the use of a community.

 On 20 October 1959 the foundation stone of a new Maronite church was laid and services began on 1 November 1961.
 The church is sited in Favierou St., now renamed St. Maron St., near Paphos Gate.
 Its architectural style has been described as modern with some classical elements.
-It is near the Roman Catholic church of the Holy Cross, close to Paphos Gate, which is in Karamanzade Neighbourhood.
+It is near the Roman Catholic church of the Holy Cross, which is in Karamanzade Neighbourhood, near Paphos Gate.